 How your spending habits might change

 It's no secret that we are generally living longer.
-The average time spent in retirement in the UK, is currently 22 to 25 years*.
-Whilst this means you’ll have more time to enjoy your retirement, it also means you’ll need to plan to ensure your money can last.
+And in the UK's major cities, the average time someone thinks they'll spend in retirement is now just over 20 years*.
+Whilst this means you’ll have more time to enjoy the things you love, it also means you’ll need to plan to ensure your money can last.

 Plan to ensure your money can last.